 - Make the crust: Use a big bowl with enough room to work in.
 Add flour, sugar, salt, stir well.
 Make a dent in the middle with your fist.
 Add the egg and mix (or use a fork) with just a small amount of the flour-sugar mixture to make mash.

 - Cut the cold butter into little pieces and distribute over the mix.
 Use your mixer, food processor or rub with your fingers until the dough comes together.
 Press to form a disk and cover with plastic wrap, place into your refrigerator for at least 30 minutes.

 - For the streusel mix everything until well incorporated.
 Set aside.

-- In a small bowl mix flour, sugar and cinnamon.
-Prepare the fruits: if necessary peel them (apples and pears), slice or cut into small chunks, and cover evenly with the flour mixture.
+- Prepare the fruits: if necessary peel them (apples and pears), slice or cut into small chunks, and cover evenly with flour, sugar, and cinnamon.

 - Preheat your oven to 390 F / 200 C. Grease a springform pan or a tart pan 24 cm / 9.5 inch or 30 x 20 cm / 12 x 8 inch.

 - Roll out the dough between two sheets of parchment paper or plastic wrap.
 Remove the top sheet and transfer the dough into your baking pan, remove the other sheet.
 Press dough into the pan and form a rim about 2.5 cm / 1 inch high.